-1 Phase and frequency jitter performance results are only valid if the input jitter is less than the prescribed value.
+Phase and frequency jitter performance results are only valid if the input jitter is less than the prescribed value.

-2 If the rate of change of the frequency of EXTAL is slow (i.e., it does not jump between the minimum and maximum values in one cycle) or the frequency of the jitter is fast (i.e., it does not stay at an extreme value for a long time) then the maximum allowed jitter on EXTAL can be up to 2%.
+If the rate of change of the frequency of EXTAL is slow (that is, it does not jump between the minimum and maximum values in one cycle) or the frequency of the jitter is fast (that is, it does not stay at an extreme value for a long time) then the maximum allowed jitter on EXTAL can be up to 2%.